 Testing Computer Vision Systems

 Computer vision powers autonomous vehicles, medical diagnostics, security systems, and manufacturing QA.
 Unlike traditional software, CV models deal with ambiguity, visual variability, and real-world complexity.
 A misclassified stop sign could cause an accident.
 A false-negative tumor detection could cost lives.
-Like AI-powered test generation, computer vision testing requires understanding how machine learning models behave under various conditions.
+Computer vision testing requires understanding how machine learning models behave under various conditions.

 Testing CV systems requires evaluating accuracy across diverse conditions, adversarial robustness, fairness across demographics, and real-time performance constraints.